nodeca/probe-image-size/README.md

 {
   width: XX,
   height: YY,
   length: ZZ,   // byte length of the file (if available, HTTP only)
   type: ...,    // image 'type' (usual file name extention)
   mime: ...,    // mime type
   wUnits: 'px', // width units type ('px' by default, can be different for SVG)
   hUnits: 'px', // height units type ('px' by default, can be different for SVG)
-  url: ..., // last url for the image in chain of redirects (if no redirects, same as src) (HTTP only) }
+  url: ...,     // HTTP only, last url for the image in chain of redirects
+                // (if no redirects, same as src)
+  variants: [ { width, height }, ... ] | undefined // full list of sizes for ICO
+}
 ```